Test scores, Extracurriculars, and Social Media?

 For more information on conducting background checks, consider a Background check with AI from Ferretly.

-Ferretly’s AI-powered social media screening tool is designed to help colleges and universities streamline the background check process.
-Using advanced technology, we can help institutions monitor online content in a non-invasive way while focusing on relevant factors that impact campus safety and student success.
+Ferretly's AI-powered social media background check tool is designed to help colleges and universities streamline the background check process.
+Using advanced technology and human analysis, we can help institutions monitor online content in a non-invasive way while focusing on relevant factors that impact campus safety and student success.
+We create a comprehensive report on the findings of a candidate's online persona.

 A person with a criminal record or who has been charged with a felony can still attend college.
 However, some colleges may conduct background checks as part of their admissions process.
 Having a criminal record might decrease your chances of acceptance, depending on the school's policies and the nature of the offenses.